Skip to Content

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Associate Vice President for Research and Federal Relations; senior reviewer of this UPPS
+Vice President for Research; senior reviewer of this UPPS

 President